VowpalWabbit/workshop/ICML2023/README.md

 - Introduction by John Langford
 - What is Vowpal Wabbit (quick overview)
 - Learned orchestration with Vowpal Wabbit
- - demos of orchestration of LLMs using Vowpal Wabbit
+ - Demos of orchestration of LLMs using Vowpal Wabbit
 - [Embedding Vowpal Wabbit in your applications](https://vowpalwabbit.org/workshop/ICML2023/embeddingvw/)
 - What's new in Vowpal Wabbit
  - Eigen Memory Tree